tecnocat/metatrader-automation/README.md

 #### Current development 🔥

-* Refactor every class object / entity to a Data Transfer Object
-* System to handle start / stop of Tick Data Suite during backtest
+* Auto improve parameters for expert advisor reading stored backtests
+* Purge the logs between executions to free a lot of space on disk

 #### Next steps ✨

 * Multiple Expert Advisors and symbols to backtesting at same time
 * Analyze database to allow relaunch the already executed tests
 * May be store backtest report image in the database or folder
-* Put Expert Advisor input parameters inside class as properties
-* Backtest report names must include deposit or remove period dates
-* Auto improve parameters for expert advisor reading stored backtests
 * Refactor error handling, pass event to event in a other event
-* Refactor import backtest report and make unnecessary the name

 #### Known bugs 🐞

 * The import command take too much time between backtest reports
 * Date validator is failing when one of the date fields is empty
 * The minimum range for dates is a month, but script accept any
+* Many PHPUnit tests are broken due to heavy development, sorry ;-)

 #### Already done ✔️